The Daugavet property is equivalent to the polynomial Daugavet property: The main results

 \begin{rem}\slshape Let us notice that our definition for the set $\OF(x_1,\dots,x_n;x',\eps)$ differs slightly from the one in \cite{MRZ22}, but it is readily checked that the properties obtained in the above way are exactly the WODP and the polynomial WODP as defined in \cite{MRZ22}.
 See also \cite[page 6, immediately before Lemma 2.2]{RZ24} . \end{rem}

-The interest in this property lies in the fact that it is stable by taking projective tensor products \cite[Theorem~5.4]{MRZ22}, and that it has other interesting applications for the geometry of injective and projective tensor products \cite{RZ24}.
+The interest in the WODP lies in the fact that it is stable by taking projective tensor products \cite[Theorem~5.4]{MRZ22}, and that it has other interesting applications for the geometry of injective and projective tensor products \cite{RZ24}.
 The analogue to Shvidkoy's result in this setting was proved in \cite[Lemma~5.6]{MRZ22}.

 \begin{lem}[\mbox{\cite[Lemma~5.6]{MRZ22}}] Let $X$ be a Banach space with the WODP.
 Then, for every $x_1,\dots,x_n\in B_X$, $\eps>0$, and $x'\in B_X$, the set $\OF(x_1,\dots,x_n;x',\eps)$ is weakly dense in $B_X$. \end{lem}